binick/msbullet/CONTRIBUTING.md

 Given the cross-platform nature of the project, it is necessary to carry out tests on at least Windows and Linux.

-In this regard, if you use, from [Visual Studio](https://www.visualstudio.com/downloads/) 2022 Update 17.0 Preview 3 or later the [Remote Testing in Visual Studio](https://docs.microsoft.com/visualstudio/test/remote-testing) feature is available in experimental preview.
+In this regard, if you use, from [Visual Studio](https://www.visualstudio.com/downloads/) 2022 Update 17.0 or later the [Remote Testing in Visual Studio](https://docs.microsoft.com/visualstudio/test/remote-testing) feature is available in experimental preview.

 ## Pull requests